 - Options include fishing with your own gear or hiring a guide service.

-- If making a DIY (do-it-yourself) trip, learn as much as possible by reading and checking web reports, including www.devilslakend.com, YouTube and Facebook.
+- If making a DIY (do-it-yourself) trip, learn as much as possible by reading and checking web reports, including www.devilslakend.com(link is external), YouTube and Facebook.

 - Contact the local bait shops prior to arriving.
 Buy your license at a shop where information flows in proportion to the amount of supplies you buy.
 If the advice is that a certain size and color lure is working (or live bait), get some.
 Use it like they advise.